logzio/documentation/docs/shipping/AWS/aws-lambda-extensions.md

 ### Check Logz.io for your logs

 Give your logs some time to get from your system to ours.

-::: note
+It may take more than one run of the function for the logs to start shipping to your Logz.io account.

+:::note
 Your lambda logs will appear under the type `lambda-extension-logs`.
 :::

+#### Pre-Built content

 Install the pre-built dashboard to enhance the observability of your logs.

 <!-- logzio-inject:install:grafana:dashboards ids=["4yDXMhmHwfDYvOO8o0SGon"] -->

-{@include: ../../_include/metric-shipping/generic-dashboard.html}

 ## Environment Variables